apache/nuttx/Documentation/reference/os/wqueue.rst

 -  ``CONFIG_SCHED_HPWORKSTACKSIZE``.
 The stack size allocated for the worker thread in bytes.
 Default: 2048.

-**Common Configuration Options**.
-These options apply to all work
-queues:

--  ``CONFIG_SIG_SIGWORK`` The signal number that will be used to wake-up the worker thread.
-This same signal is used with various internal worker threads.
-   Default: 17

 Low Priority Kernel Work Queue
 ------------------------------